sguesdon/docker-artifact-registry-mirror-gke/README.md

 ## Running tests

+Before running the tests, ensure that you have a functional Kubernetes cluster in your development environment.

-> If you are using Minikube, you will need to set the following variable: MINIKUBE=true
+> If you are using Minikube, you will need to set the following variable: `MINIKUBE=true`

 ```sh
 devbox run test